TNTurnerLab/Tortoise/README.md

 Then run this command:
 ```
-bsub -q general -oo %J.main.log -R 'span[hosts=1] rusage[mem=5GB]' -a 'docker(tnturnerlab/tortoise:v1.1)' /opt/conda/envs/snake/bin/snakemake -s /dnv_wf_cpu/tortoise_1.1.smk -j 6 --cluster-config cluster_config.json --cluster "bsub -q general -R 'span[hosts=1] rusage[mem={cluster.mem}]' -n {cluster.n} -M {cluster.mem} -a 'docker(tnturnerlab/tortoise:v1.1)' -M {cluster.mem} -oo %J.log.txt" -k --rerun-incomplete -w 120
+bsub -q general -oo %J.main.log -R 'span[hosts=1] rusage[mem=5GB]' -a 'docker(tnturnerlab/tortoise:v1.2)' /opt/conda/envs/snake/bin/snakemake -s /dnv_wf_cpu/tortoise_1.2.smk -j 6 --cluster-config cluster_config.json --cluster "bsub -q general -R 'span[hosts=1] rusage[mem={cluster.mem}]' -n {cluster.n} -M {cluster.mem} -a 'docker(tnturnerlab/tortoise:v1.2)' -M {cluster.mem} -oo %J.log.txt" -k --rerun-incomplete -w 120
 ```

 ### Running locally

 To run the small test samples provided, please ensure you have at least 16GB of RAM.
-To run a full sized trio, please ensure your machine has at least 64GB of RAM.
+To run a full-sized trio, please ensure your machine has at least 64GB of RAM.
 The pipeline will use as many CPUs as possible.

+For ease of use, we recommend having as much of the data in the same head directory as possible.

 To run this locally, please run this command:

 ```
-docker run -v "/path/to/crams/:/data_dir" -v "/path/to/hare/code:/dnv_wf_cpu" -v "/path/to/reference:/reference"  -v "/path/to/RepeatMasker/region/files:/region" tnturnerlab/tortoise:v1.1 /opt/conda/envs/snake/bin/snakemake -s /dnv_wf_cpu/tortoise_1.1.smk -j 6 --cores -k --rerun-incomplete -w 120
+docker run -v "/path/to/crams/:/data_dir" -v "/path/to/hare/code:/dnv_wf_cpu" -v "/path/to/data:/data"  tnturnerlab/tortoise:v1.2 /opt/conda/envs/snake/bin/snakemake -s /dnv_wf_cpu/tortoise_1.2.smk -j 6 --cores -k --rerun-incomplete -w 120

 ```

 #### Cromwell workflow

 We also provide this workflow in a .wdl format.
 Unlike the Snakemake, you will be able to run Parabricks directly from this workflow, instead of separately.
 You can also run this workflow in the cloud.
 To run this, you'll need to download the [Cromwell .jar found here](https://github.com/broadinstitute/cromwell/releases).
-This wdl was specificlly tested on cromwell-83.
+This wdl was specifically tested on cromwell-83.

 The basic config file looks like this:
 ```